MakerGear/MakerGearM3Profiles/readme.md

+Simplyfy 3D Users:
-We will be working on a video and article for dual workflow, but in the meantime here's an outline of your workflow.
+We will be working on a video and article for dual workflow.
+We reccomend using the factory files in

-For all scenarios, Import both T0 and T1 profiles to S3D
+	Simplyfy3D- > Independent Dual -> factoryFiles

+M3ID 2 Color.factory
+	2 Color/ 2 model prints

+M3ID Duplication.factory
+	Single model prints, once printing with each extruder simultaenously

+M3ID Left Only.factory
+	Left Extruder only

+M3ID Right Only.factory
+	Right Extruder Only

+If you would like to manually import the .fff profiles here are some workflows

 For two color prints of the same material
+	-File -> Import FFF Profile
+		Pick 'MakerGear M3 ID Base.fff', located in Simplyfy3D- > Independent Dual -> MakerGear M3 ID Base.fff
 	-Import both models into S3D
 	-Align both models in your workspace.
 		Typically the easiest way to do this is to select both models and go to